 She was almost convinced.
 There was just no way Konoha could ever look the same as it had back then.
 There was just no way.

 She collapsed to her knees, long pink hair spilling over her shoulders and spooling on the earth.
-Tears spotted the flat earth as they fell, one by one, from her creased eyes.
-Sobs were pulled from her chest one after the other, and slowly she lowered her head to the ground, her arms triangle-d beneath it to steady her weak body.
+Tears spotted the flat dirt and sobs were pulled from her chest one after the other.
+Slowly she lowered her head to the ground, her arms triangle-d beneath it to steady her weak body.

 She just.
 Didn't.
 Care.